Cambridge Net Zero Action Plan

 Action 2.2 Implementation Status

 Final regulations for the embodied carbon reporting requirements were released in May 2024.
 Currently, non-residential special permit projects that are over 50,000 square feet are required to report on the embodied emissions for select materials as laid out in the zoning amendment.
-Potential future activities run the risk of falling behind as new developments in the city that would subject to reporting has been slow, thus resulting in a lack of data.
+Potential future activities run the risk of falling behind, as data collection has been slow.

 Address Embodied Carbon through Reporting Requirements